ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 The **Prefix** condition attribute defines the prefix for the set of object keys that this condition should allow for listing of objects or folders.
 For example, in the object named *"folder1/subfolder1/file.txt"*, both *"folder1/"* and *“folder1/subfolder1/”* are possible prefixes.

 A **Delimiter** helps the user navigate the bucket as if it was a file hierarchy.
-Assigning a **Delimiter** condition statement restricts the type of folder structure the user can generate in the listing.
+Assigning a delimiter condition statement restricts the type of folder structure the user can generate in the listing.
 In object named *"folder1/subfolder1/file.txt"*, the delimiter *“/”* can be used to simulate a folder hierarchy where each folder is separated by a *“/”*.
 If a condition statement allows only a delimiter of *“/”*, then a list request with any other delimiter value is not permitted.

 Typically the prefix and delimiter are used together in a condition statement with an `AND` operator.
 It is possible to use a prefix without a delimiter in a condition statement.
 If the policy is configured with only a prefix and not a delimiter condition statement, the user can use any or no delimiter to list the objects.